A Guide to Regression Discontinuity Designs in Medical Applications

-Within the continuity-based framework, we start by considering the effects of assigning the treatment on the outcome ($Y_i$) and on the treatment received ($D_i$), both of which can be seen as sharp RD effects of the treatment assignment.
+Within the continuity-based framework, we start by considering the effect of treatment assignment on the outcome ($Y_i$) and on the treatment received ($D_i$), both of which can be seen as sharp RD effects of the treatment assignment.
 The RD effect of the treatment assignment on the observed outcome is

 Under continuity assumptions analogous to those in the canonical sharp RD case, $\tau_{\mathtt{Y}}$ captures the ITT effect of the treatment assignment on the outcome at the cutoff, which we can write as $\tau_{\mathtt{Y}} =\E[Y_i(1,D_i(1))-Y_i(0,D_i(0))|X_i= \C]$, the average change in potential outcomes at the cutoff from switching the assignment from control to treated.
 In the ART application, this effect is plotted in Figure \ref{fig: ART - RD plot Y-X} using global polynomial approximations.
 The ITT effect of the treatment assignment on the outcome follows a sharp RD design where the $T_i$ is seen as the treatment of interest.
 Thus, we estimate the same difference in limits $\lim_{x\downarrow{\C}} \E[Y_i|X_i=x] - \lim_{x\uparrow{\C}} \E[Y_i|X_i=x]$ that we estimate in a sharp RD setting, but we modify the assumptions and interpretation to accommodate imperfect compliance.
 Because some units fail to comply with their assignment, the sharp RD treatment effect of $T_i$ on $Y_i$ is no longer the effect of the treatment itself, but rather the effect of \textit{assigning} the treatment.
 For example, in the ART application, $\tau_{\mathtt{Y}}$ captures the average effect of offering ART to patients whose CD4 is $350$ who may or may not accept the offer, while the parameter $\tau_{\mathtt{SRD}}$ would capture the effect of actually starting ART for those patients.